 How to live a remarkable life in a conventional world.

 To expand on this, the WDS is a place to meet self employed creative types who are looking to do their business or art (or both) in an unconventional manner.
 Many people came looking for inspiration to escape an unfulfilling work life, while many others there are already on the path and are providing inspiration.

 I found my way into this community in 2009 when I stumbled upon The Art of Non-Conformity, the blog by WDS founder Chris Guillebeau.
 The site chronicles his quest to visit every country in the world before he is 35, mixed with inspirational posts on working by unconventional means.
 I was immediately hooked on the site.

 In February 2010 Chris was passing through Bangkok so he held a “Non-Conformist meetup.”
 I was in Laos at the time so I so brought my return to Bangkok forward a few days so I could attend the meeting.
 I mean how could I not go to a meeting with such a name.
 I had every intention of asking Chris a hundred questions about travel and his site.
 Instead I found someone who asked more questions than any one I had met in a long time.
-That night I also met several people who I know from the blogosphere for the first time, and looking back at this photo I see a few faces that were also at WDS 2012.
+That night I also met long term travellers and digital nomads who I know from the blogosphere for the first time, and looking back at this photo I see a few faces that were also at WDS 2012.

 [Art Of Nonconformity – Bangkok 2010 Meetup]